Niphargusproject/multispectral_panels/README.md

 ## Overview

-This repository provides a crue  php page to control multispectral LED panels.
+This repository provides a crude php page to control multispectral LED panels using a respberry pi.

-## Features
+The LED driver circuits are switched on and off using two Microchip MCP23017 - i2c 16 input/output port expanders.
+The camera (Canon 5D MkIV DSLR) is controlled via gphoto: http://www.gphoto.org/

 * **Spectral Control**: Activate and manage LEDs across various spectral bands, including:
   * UV : 365nm, 385nm, 405nm